2 Cool 4 Skool: Commercial performance

-2 Cool 4 Skool sold 760 copies in its release week, and debuted at number 19 on the Week 25 issue of the Gaon Album Chart for the period dated June 9–15, 2013.
-The album went on to sell a cumulative 4,986 copies in the weeks following and debuted at number 17 on the monthly Album Chart for June.
-Six weeks later, it peaked at number five on the Week 31 chart issue for the period dated July 21–27, during "We Are Bulletproof Pt.2" promotions, and subsequently rose to a new peak on the monthly chart for July at number 10, with a further 13,598 copies sold.
+2 Cool 4 Skool sold 760 copies in its release week, and debuted at number 19 on the Week 25 issue of the Gaon Album Chart for the period dated June 9 to 15, 2013.
+The album went on to sell a cumulative 4,986 copies in the weeks following, and debuted at number 17 on the monthly Album Chart for June.
+Six weeks later, it peaked at number five on the Week 31 chart issue for the period dated July 21 to 27, during "We Are Bulletproof Pt.2" promotions, and subsequently rose to a new peak on the monthly chart for July at number 10, with a further 13,598 copies sold.
 The album sold a modest 24,441 copies in total and earned a placement on Gaon's year-end album chart for 2013 at number 65.
 In April 2020, the album made its debut on the Billboard World Albums Chart—fans purchased the album as part of an in-fandom April Fools' Day joke that anticipated "the 'debut' of a 'new' boy band called BTS coming on April 1"—at number 12, with 1,000 equivalent album units sold during the week ending April 2.
 According to Billboard, 2 Cool 4 Skool had earned 68,000 units in the United States as of April 11.

 The album's lead single "No More Dream" also debuted on the Week 25 issues (for the same period as above) of Gaon's Digital and Download charts at numbers 124 and 84 respectively, with 23,237 sales.
 In the US, it debuted at number 14 on the Billboard World Digital Song Sales chart issue dated June 29, 2013, and spent three consecutive weeks on the ranking.
 In 2020, the single also reentered the chart, on the issue dated April 11, at a new peak of number two, with an additional 1,000 copies sold— its best single sales week on the ranking—and became the best-selling K-pop song in the US that week.
 According to Billboard, "No More Dream" had sold a total of 45,000 copies in the country up to that point.
+The single re-peaked at number one on the chart issue dated December 30, 2023, 10 years after release.